Medicare Supplement Plans in Alabama

-Medigap Plan N can save beneficiaries money throughout the policy.
-This policy will cover similar to Plan G; however, this plan doesn’t cover excess charges.
+Plan N can save beneficiaries money throughout the policy.
+This policy will cover similar to Plan G; however, this plan doesn’t include excess charges.

-Alabama Medigap Plan N also requires copayments for certain services; such as copayments of $20 at physician visits and copayments of $50 at an ER visit without hospital admission.
+Alabama Plan N requires copayments for certain services, such as copayments of $20 at doctor visits and copayments of $50 at an ER visit without hospital admission.

 Alabama Medicare Advantage

-Private insurance companies approved by Medicare sell Medicare Advantage plans.
-Also known as a Medicare Replacement, this coverage will require you to follow a strict doctor network and abides by policy rules.
+Private insurance companies approved by Medicare sell Advantage plans.
+Also, Medicare Replacement coverage will require you to follow a strict doctor network and abides by policy rules.

 Alabama Medicare Part D

-Prescription Drug Plans (PDP) offers coverage for prescription drugs a physician prescribes, with exceptions such as weight loss medication.
+PDP covers drugs a doctor prescribes, with exceptions such as weight loss pills.

 Part D doesn’t cover over the counter drugs.
-Original Medicare doesn’t cover drugs, if you don’t enroll in Part D as soon as possible, you could incur a Part D late enrollment penalty.
+Medicare doesn’t cover drugs; if you don’t enroll in Part D, you could incur a Part D late enrollment penalty.

 Alabama Medicare Savings Program

-Alabama offers 4 different programs designed to meet your individual needs.
+Alabama offers four different programs to meet your individual needs.
 SHIP is a national resource that can help those in need.

 Compare Rates for Medicare Supplemental Insurance in Alabama

-Comparing these rates can be daunting and confusing, MedicareFAQ can help ease the process for you.
-Simply call the number above to get started.
+Comparing these rates can be hard; MedicareFAQ can help ease the process for you.
+Call the number above to talk to an agent.